 If you’re looking to sell a business, it’s critical to look at the value of the business.
-But a typical business really has two values.
-The “academic” value is the one determined by a professional business valuation.
-The other is the “true market” value.
-The academic value is arrived at with a formula based on the firms’ hard assets, cash flow, industry averages and multiples.
+A typical business has two values: the “academic” value, which a professional business valuation determines, and the “true market” value.
+The academic value comes from a formula based on the firm’s hard assets, cash flow, industry averages, and multiples.
 The fair market value also takes those items into consideration, but then considers what buyers are really willing to pay.

-For many small and mid-sized businesses hard assets like equipment, vehicles, land, buildings, and inventory may be limited.
-For some small businesses there may be no hard assets at all.
-Instead, their value is based on intangibles like employees, business processes, customer lists, location and business relationships.
+For many small and mid-sized businesses, hard assets like equipment, vehicles, land, buildings, and inventory may be limited.
+For some small companies, there may be no hard assets at all.
+Instead, their value is based on intangibles like employees, business processes, customer lists, location, and business relationships.

 Develop key employees.

 Buyers generally aren’t interested in paying a premium if the business relies on you for its success.
-Remember to delegate responsibility to key employees and involve your key staff members in the decision-making process.
-Demonstrating that your company’s success is reliant on your capable, well-trained employees – not just you – will pay off at the time of sale.
+Once you’re out of the picture, the value of the business tanks.
+To avoid this, delegate responsibility to key employees and involve your most important staff members in the decision-making process.
+Demonstrating that your company’s success is reliant on your capable, well-trained employees – not just you – will pay off at the time of the sale.

 Document what you do.

-Be sure that job descriptions, operation processes, and strategic plans are documented.
-Documented records and plans give a buyer greater comfort that he or she will be able to emulate your successful growth and will help your buyer obtain financing.
+Be sure to document all job descriptions, operation processes, and strategic plans.
+Documented records and plans give a buyer greater confidence that he or she can emulate your successful growth and will help your buyer obtain financing.
 Also, be sure to keep business records like sales and expense reports, internal profit and loss statements/balance sheet, and tax returns clean and well-organized.
+Potential buyers won’t want to buy a business with messy records that they will have to untangle after purchasing.

 Build relationships.

-Name recognition, customer awareness and your reputation are all part of your business value.
-Even if your company doesn’t have many hard assets, your relationships are key.
+Name recognition, customer awareness and your reputation are all part of your business’s value.
+Even if your company doesn’t have many hard assets, its relationships are key.
 Consider diversifying both supplier and customer accounts.

 Improve cash flows.

-A potential buyer wants to see the “true cash flow.”
-And, of course, in the business world cash is king.
-Be sure you are driving all income to the bottom line.
+A potential buyer wants to see the “true cash flow” of your business.
+In the business world, cash is king.
+Be sure you are driving all income to the bottom line to make your business appear as healthy and attractive as possible.

 Review your assets.

-Sell off or dispose of unproductive assets or unsalable inventory.
+A key part of preparing a business for sale is selling off or disposing of unproductive assets or unsalable inventory.
 Remove or buy off any assets that are primarily for your personal use.
+This will make your business leaner and more efficient in the eyes of the buyer.

 Find and build your niche.